JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/registering_file_type.md

 <tab title="Pre-2019.2">

-> The FileType Factory approach is deprecated.
-Use it only when the plugin requires support for platform versions older than 2019.2.
+> The `FileTypeFactory` approach is deprecated.
+Use it only when the plugin supports platform versions older than 2019.2.
 >
 {type="warning"}